WORK IN PROGRESS

 - Crazy Jealous Guy - With Janet.

-- Domestic Abuser - Odd example.
-No mention to any abuse while together, but Tommy definitely abuses Janet after they break-up.
+- Domestic Abuse: No mention to any abuse while together, but Tommy definitely abuses Janet after they break-up.
 From pushing her onto the hood of a car after she tries and stop him from attacking his brother, after discovering that the two of the them had been sleeping together behind his back to raping her

-- Is also on the receiving end of this in emotional abuse from nearly every romantic partner he has had.
-Is also sexual abused by Sheila and one or two other temporary partners.
+- Is also on the receiving end of this in emotional abuse from nearly every romantic partner he has had, especially Janet.
+Is also sexually abused by Sheila and one or two other temporary partners.

 - Drowning My Sorrows - The primary cause of his alcoholism and a major issue he must overcome.

-- Leeroy Jenkins - Avert this trope, most of the time, due to sheer dumb luck.
-Franko, unfortunately was there when Tommy's luck ran out.
+- Leeroy Jenkins: Narrowly averts this trope, most of the time, due to sheer dumb luck, when he pulls all-balls-no-brains stunts on fires.
+Franco, unfortunately was there when Tommy's luck ran out.

-- Love Hungry - As emotionless as he is perceived by his family and friends, Tommy spends most of his free time trying to get or stay in his families good graces.
+- Love Hungry: As emotionless as he is perceived by his family and friends, Tommy spends most of his free time trying to get or stay in his familys good graces.
 His fight against his alcoholism is fueled by this.